carlosfmnunes/earthquake-monitor/README.md

 - REST API built with FastAPI
 - Data stored in PostgreSQL
 - Endpoints to:
-  - Listing of latest earthquakes with pagination, allowing filtering by magnitude and date range
+  - List latest earthquakes with pagination, with magnitude and date range filters
-  - Fetching specific earthquake details by ID
+  - Fetch specific earthquake details by ID
   - Insert earthquake data
 - Mock data ingestion script to simulate live updates